pacalso-jjc/2425-2nd-cc3-1e-rpg/wiki/Quest.md

 A woman greets you and asks you how the delivery went.
 You shake your head and shrug.
 The woman notices the injury in your head and becomes concerned.
 She deduces that you may have forgotten your task thanks to the injury so she explains it in secrecy.
 But before that, she made sure that no one outside the door may be listening.

 “You have an important task given upon you.
-A letter and a package for the princess.
+A letter and a package sent by the queen herself.
 You were supposed to meet with someone to get the package from the village, but everyone said that the village was attacked.”

 She asks you if you still have the letter and the package, but you don’t remember the doctor giving you anything.
 She sighs in worry, but she immediately composes herself.

 “I do not know how to help you, but I suggest you start with the people who helped you here.
-Perhaps the doctor who tended to you. ”
+Perhaps the doctor who tended to you.”
+She presents a crest.
+“You almost forgot this, but it’s a miracle you did.
+You need to present this alongside the letter.”

 A knock is heard from the door.
 She stands and acknowledges.
 “You may go, good luck”.